 Sometimes, though, the husband is perfectly angelic or a hard worker, or a mixture of the two, and the wife is simply motherly with no shallow motives, with him being most of all a Bumbling Dad with a penchant for causing wacky hijinks that she must resolve, this being part of a Closer to Earth setup.

-A rather awful Double Standard; the notion of a girlish wife in need of control and protection by a fatherly husband rarely appears today andis largely perceivedas overtly sexist, (Similarly, the Henpecked Husband scenario is considered nowadays to be a big Take That against the sole idea of a woman pulling the weight on the family —see the description above—) but this one persists.
-There are Unfortunate Implications on both sides - men are told that they're useless and incompetent, at least in the realm of family life, and should really just let their wives take charge; women are told that they can't expect their husbands to act like grownups and should just resign themselves to always having to be the boring, responsible killjoy in the family.
+A rather awful Double Standard; the notion of a girlish wife in need of control and protection by a fatherly husband rarely appears today andis largely perceivedas overtly sexist, (similarly, the Henpecked Husband scenario is considered nowadays to be a big Take That against the sole idea of a woman pulling the weight on the family —see the description above—) but this one persists.
+There are Unfortunate Implications on both sides - men are told that they're useless and incompetent, at least in the realm of family life, and should really just let their wives take charge; women are told that they can't expect their husbands to act like grownups and should just resign themselves to having to carry their husband's weight responsibility-wise and being regarded as the boring killjoy of the family for it.

 In Dragon Ball, Chi-Chi treats her husband Son Goku very much like this.
 However, it could be subverted, as the fact that Goku is a phenomenally powerful alien Martial Artist makes this relationship look more equitable than most other examples — Chi-Chi "takes care" of Goku at home, Goku "takes care of her in return"... by saving the world on a regular basis.
 To say nothing of when Goku actually does get de-aged to a child.